rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 Subscribing
 -----------

-Receiving messages will work just like in previous tutorial part, with one exception - we're going to create a new binding for every severity we're interested in.
+Receiving messages will work just like in the previous tutorial, with one exception - we're going to create a new binding for each severity we're interested in.